mgunyho/PdArray/Little-Utils/README.md

 ![bias/semitone](screenshots/bias_semitone.png)

-If an output is disconnected but an input above it is connected, the input signal is propagated downwards, much like with 8Vert from Fundamental.
+If an input is disconnected but an input above it is connected, the input signal is propagated downwards, much like with 8Vert from Fundamental.
 The LED color of an output indicates which input it is receiving.